hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 ## Recommendations

-We recommend implementing `schema.Attribute.PlanModifiers`, and the `ResourceWithModifyPlan` interface.
+We recommend implementing options 4 and 4a (`schema.Attribute.PlanModifiers`), and option 1 (the `ResourceWithModifyPlan` interface).
 Composition, `attr.TypeWithModifyPlan`, and other helpers can be implemented as required.